Chapter 12 - Finding My Way Back

 Sevrin and I went out that night to dinner and it seemed like a fitting closure for all we had been through.
 I couldn’t have been more proud of her.
 To make it through the toughest of times and come out on the other side in the middle of her dream was miraculous.
 It just doesn’t happen that much.
 For all the newbies that come to New York and never get anywhere near Broadway in a lifetime, Sevrin had made the jump in a year.
 There was more to come, but in this moment this felt like a fairy tale come true and a moment we could truly share in our love of stories…

 After high school and before she decided to go to Washington University, Claytie enrolled in a private theater college program in northern California.
-She has some thoughts about being an actor, but really what attracted her was writing.
+She had some thoughts about being an actor, but really what attracted her was writing.
 This small college was all about that.

 We all met up again for her graduation.

-It was only the beginning of Claytie’s creative career as a playwright.
+This was only the beginning of Claytie’s creative career as a playwright.

-I settled into the space David Todd provided for me a Mass Media.
+I settled into the studio space David Todd provided for me a Mass Media.
 It felt good to be back in the company of a production team after the time alone.
 John Chester continued to develop this TV series of his called Random 1.
-John came out to LA to pitch to somebody and connect with me.
+John came out to LA to pitch the project and connect with me.
 I had never met him in person.
 He arrived with his partner, Andre the street shaman.
 They were taken by my RV.
-The show called for producers to be in a studio space fielding what was coming in from the street crew, but John liked the idea of them being in an RV.
+The show called for their producers to be in a studio space fielding what was coming in from the street crew, but John liked the idea of them being in an RV.
 Later we would get a very high priced one donated to the show.

 I had been racking my brain to think of who I still knew that might be able to help John.
-I had talked to my former CFO at Time Warner, Brian Altuonian and asked him about his network.
+I had talked to my former CFO at Time Warner, Brian Altuonian, and asked him about his network.
 He finally came up with a name.
 Tim Kaiser.
 Tim had been a producer on Seinfeld and was now the show runner on another show on the MTM lot.
 The only issue was he was a comedy expert not a reality show guy.

 Out of desperation, John sent the demo over to Tim and then we took a meeting at the CBS television lot.

 What I learned right away about John in person was that he was fearless.
 Usually when you are starting out with minimum credits, you hope anything you have will get made.
-John did not seem overwhelmed and presented with confidence.
-This would be noticed by everyone that would engage with the show over the next couple of years.
+John however did not seem overwhelmed and presented with confidence.
+This would be noticed by everyone that would engage with the show pitch over the next couple of years.

 Tim loved the concept and said he was in.
 He promised to call the cable networks.
 He would get us in front of the proper folks.
 We all went out the door floating.
 This seemed really easy.
-Only problem was Tim did none of those things.
-He remained supportive and in some weird way was a small part of selling the series to A&E, but quickly John and all of us were back at square one.
+Only problem was...
+Tim did none of those things.
+He remained supportive and in some weird way was a small part of selling the series to A&E, but quickly John and all of us were back at square one

 The Bible Game